CenterForOpenScience/discourse-osf-plugin/README.md

 ##Further Work/Bugs to Fix
 Make sure that \@mention and other notifications work in a way compatible with the OSF/the way we expect them to.

-Contributors/Settings/Analytics are not showing up when they would on the OSF.